 The Foreign Relations Committee has historically been a bastion for senators with gravitas within their parties, from William Fulbright to Frank Church to Jesse Helms.
 Out of the committee’s last seven chairmen, five—Charles Percy, Church, Lugar, Kerry, and Joe Biden—at least explored a run for president at some point during their careers.
 But as domestic politics has come to dominate the discussion, the importance placed on foreign policy has waned, giving more-junior members such as Corker, Risch, and Rubio the chance to fill the vacuum and make their own marks on America’s place in the world.

-This article appears in the April 19, 2012, edition of National Journal Daily.
+This article appears in the April 19, 2012, edition of NJ Daily.